Gertrude Stancil Pittman

 Dec.
 25, 1944 NC-July 25, 1998

-Gertrude Stancil was born Feb.
+Gertrude Stancil, daughter of Harvey and Gertrude Williams Stancil, was born Feb.
 13, 1905, in Johnston County, North Carolina.

 Her grandpa taught her to fish and her grandmother taught her housework as well as how to work tobacco.
 Gertrude was not quite 10 years old when her Grandma died.
 The stroke left her unable to speak.
 Gertrude was ignored as her children hovered around her bed.

 Her world was rapidly changing.
-She had spent very little time with her Pa, Bertha and their children.
+She had spent very little time with her Pa, Bertha, and their children.
 Gertrude hardly knew her brother Clyde.
 Adults decided she could not stay with her grandpa, whom she loved dearly.
 Gertrude’s belongings were quickly packed up after the burial.
 Harvey took her hand and led her away from the only home she had ever known.
-Gertrude moved in with her Pa, stepmother Bertha, brother Clyde and half siblings Mavis, Vessie, and Patsy.
+Gertrude moved in with her Pa, stepmother Bertha, brother Clyde, and half-siblings Mavis, Vessie, and Patsy.
 This was so new and Gertrude missed her grandma and grandpa.
-It was as if all the people, who loved her, were gone and she stood alone in a strange New World.
-Clyde was already 12, Mavis was 8, Vessie was 4 and Patsy was 2.
-It would take time to adjust to living in house with so many people.
+It was as if all the people who loved her were gone and she stood alone in a strange new world.
+Clyde was already 12, Mavis was 8, Vessie was 4, and Patsy was 2.
+It would take time to adjust to living in a house with so many people.
 Gertrude was used to quiet.
 This house was noisy.
 She now shared a bed with Mavis and Vessie.

-It took awhile for Gertrude to adjust.
+It took a while for Gertrude to adjust.
 Bertha understood Gertrude’s feelings, knew the right words to say, and the hugs that were needed to heal this little girl’s broken life.
-Bertha heart was big enough for all the children.
+Bertha's heart was big enough for all the children.
 She treated Gertrude like her own child.
-Gertrude grew to loved her dearly and all her siblings.
+Gertrude grew to love her dearly and all her siblings.
 Gertrude soon felt like she was part of this big loving family.

 Warming up to her Pa was difficult.
 He loved her and teased her, like all of his children.
 Harvey affectionately called her "Sis."